 - Sleep with Me: Think of this podcast as bedtime stories for adults.
 How Drew Ackerman manages to get grown adults to sleep still beats me.
 The New York Times once featured the podcast.
 Those who suffer the pain of insomnia have found a warm company in Ackerman who delivers sonorous bedtime stories.
 It follows a solo podcast format and has gained so much popularity since its launch in 2013.

 10. Society and Culture

-Society and Culture continues to rank second on the list of most popular podcast categories in the world.
-It had raked a whopping 2.385 million episodes as of February 2020 to come in second – only behind Religion and Spirituality – on the podcast popularity chart.
+Society and Culture continue to rank second on the list of great podcast topics.
+It had raked in 2.385 million episodes as of February 2020 to come in second – only behind Religion and Spirituality – on the podcast popularity chart.
 Society and Culture can range from anything x-raying the lives and times of particular pop culture or celebrity during a particular era.
 As CNN’s Sophia Smith Galer puts it, you don’t have to be a culture vulture to find what you like in this category.

 Society and Culture Podcast Examples

 - Living with Landyn: Landyn Hutchinson’s podcast talks about everything from decorating your home on a tight budget, what color(s) will fit your living room, or how to buy a good concealer.
 One good podcast episode I particularly like is the one about how much you haven’t been able to sleep since the kids were born, even though you love them.
 It begins with one pretty choice and then moves into other aspects of your life – specifically your home.
 It is a solo podcast type.